Sample Crisis Communications Holding Statement

 Commitment to Update

-“We are investigating and will provide further information by [timeframe].”
+“We are investigating and will provide more detailed information and further updates by [timeframe].”

 Point of Contact